duongnghiephuy/Deep-learning-with-Keras/README.md

 The notebook is not rendered properly, so I copy the link of the notebook into this link to view: https://nbviewer.jupyter.org/

-L1: Digits recognition - mnist dataset            My first exposure to deep learning.
+L1: Digits recognition - mnist dataset.
+My first exposure to deep learning.
 It is so interesting